rezeral/Wathe-Extended/README.md

 <br> Spawns with a Fake Knife.
 <br> Can purchase *Lockpicks*, *Delusion Vials*, *Firecrackers* and *Notes*.
 <br> Gains coins passively over time.

+- **Trapper**
+<br> Can purshase a *Role Mine*.
+<br> Gains 50 coins per tasks done.
+<br> The *Role Mine* can be placed and can gets the roles of 3 people that pass into it's area.
+<br> The *Role Mine* makes a beep sound alerting any players that got trapped.
+<br> It does not mention the names of the players; only their roles.

+- **Starstruck**
+<br> Can use Starstruck ability once every 90 seconds.
+<br> While Starstruck, can move faster and see players though walls using instinct for 15 seconds.
+<br> Upon completing their current task, the ability cooldown will be decreased by 5 seconds.

 </details>